Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Ask your therapy team which lotion to use.

-Wear soft, loose clothing to avoid rubbing your skin.
+Wear soft, loose clothing to prevent rubbing of your skin.

-Avoid pools and hot tubs during your treatment.
+Don't go in pools or hot tubs during your treatment.

 Stock up on easy-to-prepare foods.